akidalegend/ADHD_GazeTrack/README.md

 Returns the main frame with pupils highlighted.

+## Experimental task runners

+For research experiments we provide turnkey scripts that show controlled fixation/target stimuli, record per-frame metrics, and append summary features (including `saccade_latencies_s`) into `master_metrics.csv`.

+- **Prosaccade**: run `python run_prosaccade_task.py --label P01` and instruct participants to look directly at the green target when it appears.
+The script randomizes fixation and target locations every trial, stores a raw CSV under `sessions/raw/`, and writes a JSON summary (with latency metrics) to `sessions/summaries/`.
+- **Antisaccade**: run `python run_antisaccade_task.py --label P01` and remind participants to look to the mirror-opposite side of the green target.
+The timing/recording pipeline matches the prosaccade task so latency distributions can be compared directly via the `saccade_latencies_s` field in summaries or `master_metrics.csv`.

+Both scripts accept `--trials`, `--center-duration`, `--gap-duration`, and `--target-duration` to match your paradigm.
+Press `q` to terminate early if needed.

 ## You want to help?

 Your suggestions, bugs reports and pull requests are welcome and appreciated.
 You can also starring ⭐️ the project!